 MH: relies on poor science advanced by activists to push an agenda.
 I learned that both domestic and international actors had succeeded in using the poorly understood science of climate change to advance an ambitious environmental agenda focused on increasing centralized control over people’s daily lives.

 Further evidence that Michael Hart simply doesn’t understand climate change and science in general is apparent in the following quotes.
-I’ve taken the liberty to point out the errors or misapprehensions following each example.
+I’ve pointed out the errors or misapprehensions following each example.

 MH: [Climate] is in a constant state of flux due to such factors as changes in the output of the sun, changes in Earth’s orbit around the sun, and oscillations in ocean heat uptake.